 About Comtact Ltd.

-Comtact Ltd. is a government-approved Cyber Security and IT Managed Service Provider, supporting clients 24/7 from our ISO27001-accredited UK Network & Security Operations Centre (NOC / SOC).
+Comtact Ltd. is a specialist Cyber Security and IT Managed Service Provider, supporting clients 24/7 from our ISO27001-accredited UK Security Operations Centre (SOC).

 And as the UK’s leading Zscaler partner, with a dedicated in-house team to Zscaler-certified professionals, there's no better place to start your Zscaler deployment.